United Aviate Program: Your Complete Career Path to United Airlines

 Comparison With Traditional Airline Pilot Pathways

-The Aviate pathway eliminates much of the uncertainty and competition faced by pilots applying to major airlines.
-Traditional routes often require pilots to apply separately to regional airlines, accumulate thousands of flight hours, and later compete for a limited number of major airline jobs.
-Aviate simplifies this process by providing a direct and structured path to United Airlines.
+The United Aviate career pathway eliminates much of the uncertainty and competition faced by pilots applying to major airlines.
+Traditional routes require pilots to apply separately to regional airlines, accumulate thousands of flight hours, and compete for limited positions.

 United Aviate Program Requirements